Geethabonthu/LoanPrediction/README.md

 # Loan Approval Prediction

 ## Overview
 This project aims to predict loan approval outcomes using machine learning models trained on financial and personal attributes of loan applicants.
-The pipeline includes comprehensive data preprocessing, exploratory data analysis (EDA), and the use of optimized models like Decision Tree and XGBoost for accurate predictions.
+The pipeline includes comprehensive data preprocessing, exploratory data analysis (EDA), and the use of optimized models like Decision Tree, Navie Bayes and XGBoost for accurate predictions.

 ---